 Continuation of RADT 201.
 Student will work under indirect supervision of registered personnel.
-Restricted to: RADT,OERT majors.
+May be repeated up to 11 credits.
+Restricted to: OERT,RADT majors.
 Restricted to Community Colleges campuses only.
 Prerequisite(s): OERT 201.

 RADT 203.
 Clinical Education III